Robo Advisors Demystified

 How big does my portfolio need to be to invest?

-Our minimum account balance before we will invest it is $1000, but you can make regular deposits until your account gets there.
+At the time of this post, our minimum account balance before we will invest it is $1000, but you can make regular deposits until your account gets there.

 What kind of investments do you use?
 Why?